Increase in radius given circumferential strain for rotating thin disc Solution

 Variables Used

-Disc Radius - (Measured in Meter) - Disc Radius is a radial line from the focus to any point of a curve.
+Radius of Disc - (Measured in Meter) - Radius of disc is the distance from the center of the disc to any point on its edge (circumference).

 STEP 1: Convert Input(s) to Base Unit